tsyne/tsyne/test-apps/calculator-advanced/README.md

 ## Code Architecture

-The calculator follows best practices for testable Jyne applications:
+The calculator follows best practices for testable Tsyne applications:

 ### Separation of Concerns